 Ramsey Clark, though, later indicated he brought a weak case because he wanted to lose it. ” “We won the case, that was the worst part,” he said.

 The trial, held in federal court in Boston, was a study in prosecutorial overreach and judicial bias.

 The judge, 85-year-old Francis Ford, appeared to be biased against the defendants.
-After the prosecutor made a cutting remark, Ford was heard telling his clerk, “Tell that son of a bitch to cut it out!
+After the prosecutor made a cutting remark, Ford said to his clerk, “Tell that son of a bitch to cut it out!
 He’ll blow this case if he keeps this up, and get us all in trouble.”

 At one point, the prosecutor asked one of the defendants whether he applauded William Sloane Coffin out of politeness or agreement.
 The defense attorney objected, saying, “I didn’t know applause was a crime.”
 Judge Ford threatened the attorney with contempt.

-Nonetheless, the jury convicted all but Raskin; Dr. Spock was sentenced to two years in prison.
-He never did time, as his conviction was overturned on appeal in 1969.
+Nonetheless, the jury convicted all but Raskin.
+The judge sentenced Dr. Spock to two years in prison.
+He never did time, as an appeals court judge overturned his conviction in 1969.

 In a press conference after his conviction, Dr. Spock lost his composure.
 “I say to the American people, ‘Wake up.’ “ he shouted.
 “Get out there and do something before it’s too late.
 Do something NOW!”

 He continued to speak out against the war on college campuses and at peace rallies.
 He was received warmly.
 “It’s worth being a criminal to get this kind of reception,” he said.